thecodingmachine/washingmachine/README.md

 Note: the "clover.xml" file must be written at the root of your GIT repository, so if your `phpunit.xml.dist` sits in a subdirectory, the correct path will be something like "../../clover.xml".

+Alternatively, washing-machine also knows how to read Crap4J files.
+Crap4J files contain Crap score, but not code coverage score so you will get slightly less data from Crap4J.
+The expected file name is "crap4j.xml".

 ### Configure Gitlab CI yml file

 Now, we need to install the *washingmachine*, and get it to run.